Robert-van-Engelen/ForthMSX/README.md

 Enter `bye` in Forth to exit back to BASIC.
 You can return to Forth where you left off in Forth from BASIC with:

     defusr0=&h8400:?usr0(0)

+## Forth 2012 standard compliance and coverage

+- Core and Core-Ext (complete, built-in)
+- Block (none, block buffer parsing will not be implemented)
+- Double-Numbers and Double-Numbers-Ext (complete, built-in)
+- Exception and Exception-Ext (complete, built-in)
+- Facility and Facility-Ext (complete except for `K-*` words, requires FACILITY.FTH)
+- File-Access and File-Access-Ext (complete, requires FILES.FTH)
+- Floating-Point and Floating-Point-Ext (complete, requires FLOAT.FTH)
+- Locals (none, will not be implemented)
+- Memory-Allocation (none, under consideration)
+- Programming-Tools and Programming-Tools-Ext (mostly complete, requires TOOLS.FTH)
+- String and String-Ext (complate except for `REPLACE` `SUBSTITUTE` `ESCAPE`)
+- Extended-Character (none, MSX does not support variable-width character encodings)

 ## Work in progress